dr460nf1r3/container-manager/README.md

 - `CONFIG_ADMIN_SECRET`: Secret used to authenticate requests management requests, optional
 - `CONFIG_CONTAINER_PREFIX`: Prefix for container host names, prepended to the branch name
-- `CONFIG_CUSTOM_BUILD_SCRIPT`: Path to a custom build script that is executed after the repository is cloned, or the host when CONFIG_CUSTOM_BUILD_SCRIPT_LOCAL is set to true
+- `CONFIG_CUSTOM_BUILD_SCRIPT`: Path to a custom build script that is executed after the repository is cloned, or the host when CONFIG_CUSTOM_BUILD_SCRIPT_LOCAL is set to true.
+  Otherwise, it must be relative to the cloned repository root.
-- `CONFIG_CUSTOM_BUILD_SCRIPT_LOCAL`: If set to true, the custom build script is copied from the host to the container and and executed here
+- `CONFIG_CUSTOM_BUILD_SCRIPT_LOCAL`: If set to true, the custom build script is copied from the host to the container and executed here
+- `CONFIG_DATA_DIR_HOST`: Directory on the host where the data is stored (must exist on the host, too)
-- `CONFIG_DIR_CONTAINER`: Directory in the container where the config files are stored
+- `CONFIG_DIR_CONTAINER`: Directory in the container hosts where the config files are stored
-- `CONFIG_DIR_HOST`: Directory on the host where the per-branch directories are stored
+- `CONFIG_DIR_HOST`: Directory on the host where the per-branch directories are stored (must exit on the host, too)
 - `CONFIG_HOSTNAME`: Hostname of the container host
 - `CONFIG_IDLE_TIMEOUT`: Time in milliseconds after which a container is paused if no requests are received
-- `CONFIG_LOGLEVEL`: Log level of the application
+- `CONFIG_LOGLEVEL`: Log level of the application (one of "verbose," "debug," "info," "warn," "error," "fatal")
 - `CONFIG_MASTER_IMAGE`: Image used to create the container hosts
 - `CONFIG_MASTER_IMAGE_TAG`: Tag of the image used to create the container hosts
 - `CONFIG_REPO_URL`: URL of the repository that is cloned when a container host is created
 - `CONFIG_SUSPEND_MODE`: Mode in which the container is paused, either `stop` or `pause`
-- `NODE_ENV`: Node environment, either `development` or `production`
-- `PORT`: Port on which the application listens

 ## Admin routes

 ### Calling routes

-The admin routes can only be called by adding the `x-admin` header to the request.
+The admin routes can only be called by adding the `x-admin-request` header to the request.
 This is specifically required to prevent accidental calls to these routes while proxying requests.

 ### Protect routes

 To protect the admin routes, you can set the `CONFIG_ADMIN_SECRET` environment variable.
-If set, the secret must be sent in the `x-admin-secret` header of the request.
+If set, the secret must be sent in the `x-admin-token` header of the request.
 If the secret is not set, the routes are available without authentication.

 ## API documentation

 The Swagger API documentation can be found at `/api` when the application is running ( e.g. [http://localhost/api](http://localhost/api)).

+## Eventually planned features

+- [ ] Add support managing container hosts via a web interface
+- [ ] Add support for streaming logs from the container hosts via web interface
+- [ ] You tell me!

+Pull requests for new features and bugfixes are always welcome!

 ## Project setup